Introduction

 - The angle of the high pressure hose exiting the enclosure box needs to be changed.

-- The control panel is being retrofitted to an existing installation or cased system.
+- The control panel is being retrofitted to an existing installation or cased portable system.

 These images are shown against a white surface for clarity.
 In practice, the adjustments may be made while the valve / gauge assembly is mounted in the control panel.